speudusa/csharp-web-development-wiki/Class-12-(Model-Validation-and-Enums).md

 ## In the prep work this week, the students learned

 1. How and why to validate model data in Spring Boot.
-1. How to use Java Validation API annotations.
+1. How to use csharp Validation API annotations.
 1. How to employ good error handling when bad data is entered.
-1. What ``enum`` data types are how to write them in Java.
+1. What ``enum`` data types are how to write them in csharp.

 ## Announcements